BitcoinDesign/Guide/guide/designing-products/open-design.md

 This ethical responsibility encompasses application design.
 Most people interact with applications instead of the underlying Bitcoin technical protocol.
 If someone controls access to an application, it won't matter if the protocol is open.
 It is up to the global community to build [principled Bitcoin applications](guide/designing-products/principles/)

 Bitcoin is a protocol created to give access to anyone.
 Access and accessibility go hand in hand.
 Designing Bitcoin products means working on removing barriers of entry.
 It means making decisions to create a unique balance of features for ease of use.
-You should design for a specific audience at the same time as giving the widest access.

 ## Values